VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/tutorials/add-new-module-to-virtocommerce-admin.md

 1. Add IPriceListHomeViewModel.cs file to the ViewModel folder.
 The interface should be derived from the Presentation.Core.Infrastructure.IViewModel interface.

 ```
-publicВ interfaceВ IPriceListHomeViewModelВ :В IViewModel
+public interface IPriceListHomeViewModel : IViewModel
 {
 }
 ```

 2. Add PriceListHomeViewModel.cs class file to the ViewModel folder.

-The class should be derived from the ViewModelHomeEditableBase<T>В where T is type that the home view working with.
+The class should be derived from the ViewModelHomeEditableBase<T> where T is type that the home view working with.

-Also theВ PriceListHomeViewModelВ should implement next interfacesВ IPriceListHomeViewModel,В ISupportDelayInitialization andВ IVirtualListLoader<T>, where T is detail viewmodel interface
+Also the PriceListHomeViewModel should implement next interfaces IPriceListHomeViewModel, ISupportDelayInitialization and IVirtualListLoader<T>, where T is detail viewmodel interface

 ```
-publicВ classВ PriceListHomeViewModelВ :В ViewModelHomeEditableBase<Pricelist>,В IPriceListHomeViewModel,В IVirtualListLoader<IPriceListViewModel>,В ISupportDelayInitialization
+public class PriceListHomeViewModel : ViewModelHomeEditableBase<Pricelist>, IPriceListHomeViewModel, IVirtualListLoader<IPriceListViewModel>, ISupportDelayInitialization
 {
 }
 ```